 Graduates of the Integrated Marketing Communications (IMC) program will deal with the needs of business organizations to develop and execute integrated marketing communication plans that inform, motivate, and gain support from their publics and contribute to corporate marketing objectives.

 This integrated communication process relies on writing clear, targeted communication and IMC strategies and preparing professional print, graphic, and electronic communications.
 Integrated Marketing Communications graduates will also conduct research with an emphasis on analysis and the strategic marketing implications of advertising, personal selling, public relations, sales promotion, direct marketing and branding.

 The importance of professional ethics and practices, professional development, and professional societies in corporate and marketing communication will be emphasized throughout the program.
 Students enrolled in this program will be expected to join a related professional organization.

 Delivery Sequence: Doon (Kitchener) - September/2015 (Open) - Fall | Winter

 First-Year Capacity: 50

-- Diploma or degree from an accredited college or university in a related field OR equivalent experience
+- Diploma or degree from an accredited college or university in a related field OR two to three (2 - 3) years of related full-time formal work experience

 Note re: Admission Requirements